IBM/charts/stable/ibm-rook-rbd-cluster/README.md

 ## Limitations
 - Rook is supported on Linux® 64-bit cluster.
 Currently it is not supported on Linux® on Power® 64-bit LE and IBM® Z clusters.
 - Rook supports multiple Ceph clusters.
 However, only one cluster per namespace can be set up.
+- Currently installation supported in default and kube-system namespaces only.
 - Rook Ceph cluster is supported on Linux kernel version 3.15 or later.

 ## Prerequisites